poses98/mycoupon-app/README.md

 The project was migrated to React web as there was going to be a little amount of users and deploying to app stores was not worthy.

 Feel free to dive into the codebase that I made, although it is not a finished or maintened project.

+The tests at that point of development are totally missing.